 Welcome to Scarlett O'Hardy's

-The museum, which opened in November, 1998, has welcomed thousands of fans from 49 states (only Hawaii has not been represented), the Virgin Islands, and Australia, Austria, Brazil, Canada, Chile, China, Denmark, England, Finland, France, Germany, Iran, Israel, Italy, Japan, the Marshall Islands, Mexico, The Netherlands, New Zealand, Peru, Poland, Russia, Scotland, Slovakia, South Africa, Spain, Sweden, Switzerland, Ukraine, and Taiwan.
+The museum, which opened on November 27, 1998, has welcomed thousands of fans from all 50 states , the Virgin Islands, and Argentina, Australia, Austria, Barbados, Belgium, Brazil, Bulgaria, Canada, Chile, China, Colombia, Denmark, Ecuador, El Salvador, England, Finland, France, Germany, Greece, Hungary, India, Iran, Israel, Italy, Japan, Kazakhstan, Latvia, Lithuania, the Marshall Islands, Mexico, The Netherlands, New Zealand, Norway, Pakistan, Panama, Peru, Poland, Romania, Russia, Scotland, Slovakia, South Africa, South Korea, Spain, Sweden, Switzerland, Taiwan, Thailand, Ukraine, Uzbekistan, and Vietnam.
+Visitors enjoy a self-guided tour of the museum filled with more than a dozen antique cabinets displaying memorabilia.
+On the walls hang numerous domestic and foreign movie posters, as well as other memorabilia relating to the novel and motion picture.

 One of the museum's most popular attractions is a reproduction of Scarlett's green drapery dress, designed by Walter Plunkett and proclaimed by many to be the most famous costume in movie history.
+Your perfect Jefferson photo-op is standing with Scarlett and Rhett in front of the doorway of Tara.
+The mural was hand-painted by Jefferson artist Mickie Moore.

 A pair of original seats from Loew's Grand Theatre in Atlanta, site of Gone With the Wind's 1939 world premiere, invites visitors to rest a moment beneath a large medallion poster featuring Clark Gable and Vivien Leigh as Rhett and Scarlett in their famous "flaming embrace."
 Two cases display more than 100 editions of Mitchell's novel, both from the United States and abroad.
 A wide variety of GWTW character dolls produced by Madame Alexander and The Franklin Mint delight both young and old.
+The doll collection includes donations from Jane Eastland, Stacey Newell Davis, Carolyn Craig Nelson, Pat Foster King, and Traci Brady owner of The Indian Paintbrush, Flovilla, Georgia.

 Three large cases are devoted to author Margaret Mitchell and her 1936 Pulitzer Prize-winning bestseller.
 Among the items on display are a signed first edition of Gone With the Wind; a letter from Mitchell on her personal stationery; a Christmas card, with its original envelope, signed "Love, Margaret and John [Marsh]," and numerous photographs and biographies of the creator of Rhett and Scarlett.